himsin/dotfiles/samba/README.md

 Starting services

-To provide basic file sharing through SMB start/enable smbd.service and/or nmbd.service services.The nmbd.service service may not always be required.
+To provide basic file sharing through SMB start/enable smbd.service and/or nmbd.service (no need to start/enable nmbd service) services.The nmbd.service service may not always be required.

 Tip: Instead of having the service running since boot, you can enable smbd.socket so the daemon is started on the first incoming connection.
 Do not forget to disable smbd.service.
 Creating usershare path